Working with GordonWeddingFilms

 Editorial or Story-driven

 Each couple approaches their wedding differently, and the film should reflect that.
-This is why I propose 2 main approaches.
+To reflect this, I offer two distinct approaches:

 -

-- The Editorial / Classic approach is more visual.
+- The Editorial / Classic approach is more visual and restrained.
 It focuses on atmosphere, composition, and elegance.
 The film is driven by rhythm and imagery rather than a structured narrative.
 It is often chosen by couples who prefer something more subtle and refined.

 In both cases, the goal remains the same: creating a film that feels coherent, intentional, and meaningful over time.